 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

-The downsides of diet changes
+What are the downsides of diet changes

 Saying that, Kumar acknowledges that the low FODMAP diet is very restrictive.
 She certainly wouldn't advise every woman with endometriosis to start following it.

-“It's vital that if someone with endometriosis is looking to make dietary changes, they seek the expert opinion of a qualified dietitian first, who can provide the latest credible evidence-based information.
-Without this, the patient could be at risk of nutritional deficiencies and other negative side effects such as rapid weight loss or gain."
+"It's vital that if someone with endometriosis is looking to make dietary changes, they seek the expert opinion of a qualified dietitian first, who can provide the latest credible evidence-based information.
+Without this, the patient could be at risk of developing nutritional deficiencies and other negative side effects such as rapid weight loss or gain."

-Some women claim their symptoms improve on a gluten-free diet.
+Some women claim their symptoms of improve on a gluten-free diet.
 But should Georgina follow suit?
 Kumar says not necessarily.

-She confirms that some women have found their symptoms improve when they cut out certain foods, but what works for one woman, won't work for everyone.
+She confirms that some women have found their endometriosis symptoms improve when they cut out certain foods, but what works for one woman, won't work for everyone.

 There was a study conducted on patients with severe endometriosis in 2012, which found 75% of participants noticed an improvement on a year-long gluten-free diet.
 But the study itself only followed a small amount of women.
 More research is needed before we know if giving up wheat is truly beneficial in this scenario.